KrailOrg/krail/docs/tutorial03.md

 ##Replacing a UI
 To use your own UI:

-- create a UI, in this example just sub-classing ```DefaultApplicationUI```.
+- in the package *com.example.tutorial.app*, create a class TutorialUI, and sub-class ```DefaultApplicationUI```.
 As you can see, it uses a lot of injected objects - hopefully your IDE will create the constructor for you.
 - don't forget the **@Inject** annotation for the constructor - it is very easy to miss when using IDE auto-completion
 ```
 package com.example.tutorial.app;